 The Mt.
-Mansfield Ski Club & Academy PG program is designed for athletes whose goal is to compete on an NCAA Division 1 ski team.
-For these athletes, an additional year of focused training and physical maturation can be the difference maker in getting accepted at their top choice school.
-Our program is designed to maximize time on snow with high volume, high intensity training.
+Mansfield Ski Club & Academy post-graduate program is designed for athletes whose goal is to race on an NCAA Division 1 ski team.
+This year of focused training and physical maturation increases the likelihood of an athlete’s acceptance to his/her top school.
+Our program maximizes time on snow with high volume, high intensity training.

 Consideration for admission to the program will be given to athletes who have completed high school, who have the ambition, and are reasonably qualified, to race on a collegiate ski team.
 We prefer that students have applied, been accepted, and deferred from at least one college or university (whether it is their first choice school or not) prior to enrolling in our PG program.
 PGs must be willing to assume a leadership role in our community, and serve as role models for all our student athletes.